Basic Sauna Instructions

 Ventilation is important in sauna rooms.
 If there is no ventilation, it may feel suffocating.
 Make sure that it's properly ventilated so that the sauna room can be enjoyed.

 This is one of the options to help with air ventilation that is usually installed through the wall.
-Backcountry Recreation can make sauna doors that have the proper airspace (1/2" to 3/4) from the bottom of the sauna door and the floor.
-The reason there should be enough space under the door is so that additional holes don't have to be cut under the heater.
+Backcountry Recreation can make sauna doors with the proper airspace (1/2" to 3/4) from the bottom of the sauna door and the floor.
+There should be enough space under the door so that additional holes don't have to be cut under the heater.
 This will also help circulate the air in the sauna.
-Keep in mind that doors with glass panels, upper vents, are not available.
+Remember that doors with glass panels, upper vents, are not available.

-With our standard vent doors, there is an adjustable exhaust vent that is already installed near the top of the door.
-You will see this feature shown in the brochure and on the Backcountry Recreation website.
+With our standard vent doors, an adjustable exhaust vent is already installed near the top of the door.
+This feature is shown in the brochure and on the Backcountry Recreation website.
 This means that you will not need the through-wall exhaust vent.

 As you know already, the sauna heater's size depends on the size of the room.
-This means that the wire and breaker required is determined by the amperage and volts of the sauna heater.
-Please refer to our website for the wire sizing and breaker capacity heating requirements for your heater.
+This means that the wire and breaker required are determined by the amperage and volts of the sauna heater.
+Please refer to our website for your heater's wire sizing and breaker capacity heating requirements.

 Sometimes, there are issues when a wire has too light of a gauge.
-This means it wasn't the right wire size wasn't used and can end up being a costly fix.
-If you are having a hard time finding the information, contact us and we can send you the required information.
+This means it wasn't the right wire size wasn't used and can be a costly fix.
+If you have difficulty finding the information, contact us, and we can send you the required information.

-You'll want to ensure that the thermostat is in the right position, and you have the right size.
+You'll want to ensure that the thermostat is in the right position and you have the right size.
 The capillary length is 12' long.
-If the thermostat is placed in a room that has a 6-1/2' to 7' ceiling, it will be placed horizontally over the heater with an inch space from the ceiling.
+If the thermostat is placed in a room with a 6-1/2' to 7' ceiling, it will be placed horizontally over the heater with an inch of space from the ceiling.
 If placed anywhere else, there will be issues with the heater.

 G.F.I.
 (Ground Fault Interrupt) Breakers

 Backcountry Recreation provides replacement heaters from time to time, especially the ones in public spaces.
 Sometimes there is a problem that wasn't dealt with from the beginning.
 If a heater is pre-1982, it has to be replaced.
-This is because UL and C.S.A. standards have changed in 1982.
+This is because UL and C.S.A. standards changed in 1982.
 The most noticeable change was the reduction in sauna room temperatures.
 It went from 120 C (248 F) to 90 C (194 F).
-As of 1982, you can manually reset the high temperature limiting switch, which is within the sauna heater.
+As of 1982, you can manually reset the high-temperature limiting switch within the sauna heater.
 This switch shuts down the heater if it's operating under abnormal conditions.